Backing Up and Restoring Email in Thunderbird

 file

-Your imported messages will appear under Local Folders in a folder named Import from Apple Mail.
+Your messages will appear in the Import from Apple Mail folder under Local Folders.

 file